Esquites: Origin

 Although its true origin is not known, it is a common understanding that esquites are historically a common Mexican street food.
-According to Nahuatl stories, esquites are credited as being created by the deity Tlazocihuapilli of Xochimilcas, who is also credited with creating Mexican atole and corn jelly.
+According to Nahuatl stories, esquites are credited as being created by the deity Tlazocihuapilli of Xochimilco, who is also credited with creating Mexican atole and corn jelly.

 There is an alternative origin story that claims that in the late 1800's, Emperor Maximilian I of Mexico and Empress Charlotte of Belgium created a dish referred to as "Odalisque Teeth", when they accidentally used corn flour instead of wheat.
 The modern day esquite is known as a Mestizo preparation because many of its fundamental ingredients (not including corn) were from Spain.